 Angelfish are one of the most popular aquarium fish, and they certainly add a lot of grace and beauty to a tank.
-However, they are not always the easiest fish to care for unless you know about them and their needs.
+However, they are not always the easiest fish to care for unless you know a few facts about them and their needs.

 You've probably seen many lovely young angelfish at aquarium stores, but how much do you really know about them?
 Here are some very important facts that can help you decide if these fish are the right breed for your home aquarium.

 How big do angelfish get and how fast do angelfish grow?
 On average, well-cared for angelfish will reach about six inches tall upon adulthood, which is about a year and a half old.
-If they're housed in very large tanks and are not overcrowded, they can reach nearly ten inches, although this would be quite rare in captivity.
+If they're housed in very large tanks and are not overcrowded, they can reach nearly 10 inches, although this would be quite rare in captivity.

-Always keep angelfish in the largest size tank you can support, and make sure you have a good filtration system that doesn't create excessive currents in the water since angels aren't the most agile swimmers.
+Always keep angelfish in the cleanest, largest size tank you can support, and make sure you have a good filtration system that doesn't create excessive currents in the water since angels aren't the most agile swimmers.
 The right water conditions can also lessen stress on your angels and keep them healthier and happier.
 With proper water conditions, you can expect the angelfish lifespan to be up to 10 years.

 Ideally, these fish prefer:

-- Temperature range of 74 F to 78 F when just kept as pets
+- Angelfish water temperature range of 74 F to 78 F when just kept as pets

 - Temperature of 80 F for spawning